znamlab/iss-preprocess/docs/source/registration.rst

 The script will perform different steps depending on the type of acquisition.
 See details for `sequencing` and `fluorescent` acquisitions.

+To check that everything worked, look in `figures/registration/prefix` for diagnostic plots.
+If there is no motion on the `mp4` files for sequencing acquisitions, you're good.
+For fluorescent acquisitions, you should see that the spots are aligned across channels on the `png`.

+If it looks bad, see the relevant `Troubleshooting` section below.

 Register Sequencing acquisitions
 --------------------------------